vatpac-technology/pilot-procedures/docs/local-procedures/Class C/sydney.md

 When the ATIS includes `WHEN READY FOR PUSH BACK OR TAXI CTC COORDINATOR 127.6`, all pilots must contact Coordinator when ready for pushback or taxi (if no pushback is required).

-!!! note
+!!! tip
-    When a separate Coordinator controller is available, the role *may* be performed by ACD.
-This will be indicated in the ATIS.
+    The responsibilities of Sydney Coordinator may be performed to **ACD** when there is no seperate Coordinator controller available.
+This will be reflected in the ATIS accordingly.

 !!! phraseology
     **VOZ543:** "Sydney Coordinator, VOZ543, bay 32, request pushback"